eugenielai/eugenielai.github.io/posts/sigmod-takeaways.md

 #### I want to work with my research crushes no matter where they are.
 * **Background info:** I’m applying to grad school this year.
 * **Before SIGMOD:** When I considered where to apply to, “school ranking” was a big factor, second to research fit.
-I was sure that I’m interested in the user side of database systems but would also seriously stretch my research interests just to apply to a prestigious school.
+I was sure that I’m interested in the user side of database systems but would also seriously stretch my research interests just to apply to prestigious schools.
 * **After SIGMOD:** Research fit becomes the only thing that matters.
 I associate people with the cool stuff they do, everything else goes away.
 Specifically, seeing a variety of work presented in the [HILDA workshop](https://hilda.io/2020/) triggered me to think, “This is exactly what I want!”
 Now I can only see myself applying to places where our interests match.

 #### I think of you as my cousin/uncle/auntie next door.